Biden v. Nebraska & Department of Education v. Brown

 In November 2022, the federal government asked the Supreme Court to vacate the injunctions against the plan, and CAC filed an amicus curiae brief in support of the federal government’s request on behalf of former Representative George Miller, who co-sponsored the HEROES Act and served as a member and chairman of the House Education and Labor Committee for many years.
 The Supreme Court declined to vacate the injunctions, but agreed to evaluate the merits of the claims against the plan.

 On January 11, 2023, CAC filed an amicus curiae brief in support of the student debt relief plan on behalf of former Representative Miller.
-The brief makes two main points.
+The brief made two main points.

 First, the text of the HEROES Act makes clear that the Secretary of Education has broad authority to respond to national emergencies.
 The Act explicitly states that the Secretary may “waive or modify any statutory or regulatory provision” regarding federal student loan programs to ensure that federal student-aid recipients who are affected by national emergencies “are not placed in a worse position financially in relation to that financial assistance because of their status as affected individuals.”
 The student debt relief plan is authorized by this broad language because the regulations requiring student borrowers to pay the full balance of their educational debts are provisions that can be waived or modified under the HEROES Act, and the COVID-19 pandemic, which has been a presidentially-declared emergency since March 2020, is a national emergency that permits the Secretary to use this waiver or modification authority.